About me

 I am an environmental epidemiologist and physicist whose quantitative research is focused on climate change, public health and equity.

-I teach the graduate courses (i) Atmospheric and Climate Science for Public Health, and (ii) Advanced Analytic Methods in Environmental Health Sciences at Columbia University.
-I am also the Lead Instructor of the Columbia University SHARP Course Bayesian Modeling for Environmental Health.
+I teach the graduate courses (i) Atmospheric and Climate Science for Public Health, (ii) Advanced Analytic Methods in Environmental Health Science, and (iii) Quantitative Methods in Climate Change and Public Health at Columbia University.
+I am also the Lead Instructor of the Columbia University SHARP Course Bayesian Modeling for Environmental Health and the Imperial College Advanced Methods for Climate and Health Attribution Summer School.
 I supervise several post-doctoral fellows, PhD students, Master's students, and undergraduate students.

 I was a Columbia University Earth Institute/Climate School Post-doctoral Fellow from 2019 to 2022 with Prof. Marianthi-Anna Kioumourtzoglou, completed my PhD at the School of Public Health at Imperial College London with Profs.
 Majid Ezzati and Ralf Toumi in 2019, and graduated with a BA/MA (Oxon) in Physics from Keble College, University of Oxford.

-I am proudly both a first-gen academic, of Filipino heritage, and an Agents of Change in Environmental Justice Senior Fellow.
+I am proudly a first-gen academic, of Filipino heritage, an Agents of Change in Environmental Justice Senior Fellow, and a National Academy of Sciences Frontiers of Science Fellow.

 headshot